 The New Zealand Institute of Chartered Accountants (NZICA) will also issue guidelines, in conjunction with Inland Revenue, so entities will have the option of choosing between Inland Revenue and NZICA frameworks.

-If you want to discuss how the changes affect you please contact my accountants in Manukau.
+If you want to discuss how the changes affect you please contact my accountant office in East Tamaki.